nsearls-bu/p2p/README.md

 2. Navigate to the project directory: `cd p2p`
 3. Ensure Docker is installed on your machine.
 4. Run Docker Compose to start the containers: `docker compose build && docker compose up -d`

+## Signaling protocol explanation

+WebRTC does not define a way for how peers actually connect.
+This gives us a lot of flexibility in implementation.
+The WebRTC handshake has 3 parts.
+Client 1, the initiator, generates a SDP offer signal.
+Somehow, this signal is transferred to the intented recipient.
+Using the offer, they generate an answer SDP, which is sent to the initiator.
+Once client 1 uses the answer SDP signal - the connection is established.

+I implemented this protocol using GraphQL subscriptions over websockets.
+When the user logs in, they are immediately subscribed to a GraphQL API that returns all other peers offers directed towards that user.
+If a user recieves an offer, they immediately return an answer to that same subscription, updating the initiating client, who can in turn establish a connection.
+I don't think this implementation would allow for more than one user to connect at the same time - I haven't tested that possibility.

 ## Usage